-Alec Baldwin On Career Highs And Lows And Playing A 'Larger-Than-Life' Trump
+Alec Baldwin On Career Highs And Lows And Playing A 'Larger Than Life' Trump

 On taking high-paying roles instead of following his passion for creative work

 Even unconsciously, my whole life became about I don't want to be like my dad. ...
 I don't want to get in trouble financially.
-A man's job is to make as much money has he can, that's it.
+A man's job is to make as much money as he can, that's it.
 That's it. ...
-That F-ed up my career in some ways, I didn't really do what I wanted to do career-wise. ...
+That effed up my career in some ways; I didn't really do what I wanted to do careerwise. ...

 The movie was not a good movie, and I should've done Prelude.
 I should've followed the instincts I had up 'till then.
 My instincts, if I had followed them, I would've gone to Broadway, and I would not have chased the money, but I did the money instead, because people talked me into that.